 d.
-It is important to distinguish clearly between (1) stopping support of a project by not continuing the funding period with continuation amendments, and (2) termination of a grant.
-A grant gives the recipient legal authority to expend the funds awarded.
-The Department must give recipients due process prior to terminating a grant for violation of its terms.
-Except where required by statute, recipients have no right to a formal appeal process when a continuation is denied because neither the grant approval nor extension of a funding period or project period gives the recipient any legal entitlement to receive additional funds.
-Awards with multi-year funding will generally be funded in allotments adding to or continuing the funding period.
-The new award document (Form CD-450) initially obligates only the first allotment of funds.
+It is important to distinguish clearly between (1) stopping support of a project by not continuing the budget period with continuation amendments, and (2) termination of an award.
+The award gives the recipient legal authority to expend the funds awarded.
+DOC must give recipients due process prior to terminating an award for violation of its terms.
+Except where required by statute, recipients have no right to a formal appeal process when a continuation is denied because neither the award approval nor extension of a budget period or period of performance gives the recipient any legal entitlement to receive additional funds.
+Multi-year awards with incremental funding will generally be funded in allotments adding to or continuing the budget period.
+The new award document (Notice of Award) initially obligates only the first allotment of funds.

-D. Preparation of New Award
+D. Preparation of New Multi-Year Award(s)

-Following are instructions for the preparation of Form CD-450 (Financial Assistance Award) and specific award conditions for awards with multi-year funding.
+Following are instructions for the preparation of the Notice of Award and general award conditions for multi-year awards with incremental funding.

-1. The CD-450 for a multi-year award should be prepared as reflected in the guidelines and procedures and described below:
+1. The Notice of Award for a multi-year award should be prepared in accordance with the guidelines and procedures described in 2 CFR § 200.211 (Information contained in a Federal award).